plops/cl-cffi-fftw3/README.md

 prepare-threads [n]

 Initialize fftw3_threads to use n threads.
-On Linux n defaults to the number of processors.
+On Linux the optional parameter n defaults to the number of processors.